mssch/kismatic/docs/INSTALL.md

 * Use key-based SSH to manage machines in a Kubernetes cluster

-* Verify that machines and network have been properly provisioned for a Kubernetes installation
+* Validate that machines and network have been properly provisioned for a Kubernetes installation

 * Generate SSL certificates for internal Kubernetes traffic